PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 These "default variables" were designed to allow you to handle general connection parameters without heavy code in your programs.
 You can prompt the user for a value, put it in the default variable, and forget it, without having to modify your environment.
-The support for default variables can be disabled by not setting the ``default_vars`` option in the Python setup file.
-Methods relative to this are specified by the tag [DV].

 All variables are set to ``None`` at module initialization, specifying that standard environment variables should be used.